eu-cdse/documentation/Roadmap.md

 |4. |Browser| On-demand production API  | Processing API: extended Sentinel Hub APIs, OpenEO  |   |
 | 5.|Catalogue APIs: OData and OpenSearch |   | Jupyter Lab    |      |
 |6.|  |  | Marketplace | -->
+**Documentation Updates Ongoing**

+**Roadmap for Dec 2023-Jun 2024 is available.
+Updating other sections of the documentation according to the roadmap is ongoing.
+We appreciate your patience.**

 ![](/_images/RoadmapSummary_12_2023.png)

 ## Details